 Parents whose children attend Title I schools may request information from their schools about the professional qualifications of their children's classroom teachers, including any paraeducators working in the classrooms with their children.

 The state has designated some Title I schools as Program Improvement schools.
 Based on state test scores of students, these schools have not made adequate yearly progress for two consecutive years.
-District schools not listed may still be affected by NCLB because they may be identified to be receiving schools for students electing to leave Program Improvement schools.
+District schools not listed may still be affected by ESEA because they may be identified to be receiving schools for students electing to leave Program Improvement schools.